 Biography

-Dr Susan Flynn is a full-time University Lecturer (Asst.
-Professor) in the School of Social Work and Social Policy at Trinity College Dublin, the University of Dublin.
+Dr Susan Flynn is a full-time University Lecturer (Associate Professor) in the School of Social Work and Social Policy at Trinity College Dublin, the University of Dublin.
 Prior to this, she lectured full-time in social sciences at the Institute of Technology, Sligo.
 Additionally, Susan has experience teaching at the National University of Ireland, Galway.

 Susan's PhD examined, through through a phenomenological and biographical narrative interpretative method, the impact of the economic recession on intellectually disabled young people and their families.
 Within this, an affirmative non-tragedy theoretical lens situated within an overarching critical disability studies perspective, was adopted.

 More broadly her work has, and continues to, focus upon child and family services.
 Within this, she has a particular focus on disability, child protection and welfare, and social work and social care.
+Susan was elected to the prestigious position of Fellow at Trinity in 2024 in recognition of achievement.

 Susan has over a decade of practice experience in a diverse range of applied social settings including child protection and welfare social work; intellectual disability; residential social care practice; acting managerial work; youth justice work; special education; counselling and advocacy; disability day activation work, and other roles.
 Susan also has experience as a social science researcher in the industry.